Historic Nowra Bridge repurposing

 Background

-The Nowra Bridge project will provide a new four lane bridge over the Shoalhaven River and upgrades to over 1.7 kilometres of the Princes Highway, including improved intersections and additional lanes.
+The $342 million Nowra Bridge project has provided a new four lane bridge over the Shoalhaven River and upgrades to over 1.7 kilometres of the Princes Highway, including improved intersections and additional lanes.
+The project has improved traffic flow and eased congestion on a major section of the Princes Highway, and delivers safer, more reliable journeys within the Nowra-Bomaderry area.

-In late 2021 and early 2022, the community was invited to make suggestions on what opportunities the repurposing creates, and what else could be included to create a sustainable, flexible and exciting future for the historic bridge.
-A report summarising the over 1,200 submissions has been published and can be viewed in project documents.
+In late 2021 and early 2022, the community was invited to make suggestions on what opportunities the repurposing creates, and what else could be included to create a sustainable, flexible, and exciting future for the historic bridge.
+A report summarising the over 1200 submissions has been published and can be viewed in project documents.

 Next steps